-As Nadal hit Madrid this week -- where other former champs have names like Federer, Djokovic and Murray -- he brings two straight titles (Monte Carlo and Barcelona) and a ten match winning streak (now 11).
-Nadal is in an entirely different place -- emotionally, physically and mentally -- than he found himself in last year, when few narratives about Nadal failed to mention his decline and diminished position among the world’s elite.
+As Nadal hit Madrid this week — where other former champs have names like Federer, Djokovic and Murray — he brings two straight titles (Monte Carlo and Barcelona) and a ten match winning streak (now 11).
+Nadal is in an entirely different place — emotionally, physically and mentally — than he found himself in last year, when few narratives about Nadal failed to mention his decline and diminished position among the world’s elite.
 Not anymore.
 Even without a title at Madrid it’s conceivable Nadal will enter the French Open later this month as the favorite, despite Novak Djokovic’s stronghold on the No. 1 World Ranking.
-Nadal’s streak hasn’t meant traveling an easy road either -- he’s beaten No. 2 Murray, No. 4 Stan Wawrinka, and No. 6 Kei Nishikori.
-Murray defends at Madrid, having beaten Nadal handily in last year’s final 6-3, 6-2.The BEST SALES on Amazon NOW ]
+Nadal’s streak hasn’t meant traveling an easy road either — he’s beaten No. 2 Murray, No. 4 Stan Wawrinka, and No. 6 Kei Nishikori.
+Murray defends at Madrid, having beaten Nadal handily in last year’s final 6-3, 6-2.Up to 70% off on Hottest Amazon Deals]